vippsas/vipps-ecom-api/vipps-ecom-api.md

 5. Once payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.

+**Please note:** Vipps can not guarantee that the user will get to the `fallBack` URL, since it is possible to switch from Vipps or "kill" the app, or there may be network or battery problems, etc before the URL is opened.

-**Please note:** Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because og this, it is not possible to base an integration on a specific sequence of events.
+**Please note:** Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because of this, it is not possible to base an integration on a specific sequence of events.

 ## Desktop flow